Understanding 0.1 as a Percent: A thorough look

 -

 Statistical Analysis: In statistics, 0.1 or 10% might represent a significant level of change or a threshold for accepting or rejecting a hypothesis.
-For example, a p-value of 0.1 might indicate a level of significance in a scientific study.
+Take this: a p-value of 0.1 might indicate a level of significance in a scientific study.
 This means there's a 10% chance of observing the results if there were no actual effect (this significance level is sometimes considered too high, with stricter levels often preferred).

 -